bitsbytes-maker/bitsbytes-maker.github.io/README.md

 ### UMBC - A Systematic Study on Object Recognition Using mmWave Radar

-This project describes feasibility studies and experiments on mm-wave object recognition methodology and analyzes performance under varying lighting conditions, heights, and object types.
+This project describes feasibility studies and experiments on mm-wave object recognition methodology and analyzes performance under varying lighting or environmental conditions, heights, and object types.
 With 95% accuracy, data-driven methods were used to correctly identify five different objects from the mmWave signal.

 ### UMBC - GGNB: Graph-based Gaussian naive Bayes intrusion detection system for CAN bus.